Tuesday, February 26, 2008

 The various methods of explaining the dicta of the scriptures are only for the enjoyment of the learned.
 They do not attain perfection; they are simply desirous to show their learning.
 From "The Teacher of Spirituality."
 Selections, p.
 54-55.

 Here, Vivekananda appears to dismiss the tradition of expounding upon the purport of the Upanishads and the consideration of that purport.
 But it is actually only the exposition of a particular class of teachers that Vivekananda dismisses here -- that of the "Pundits."
-The exposition of the "Gurus," and apparently Vivekananda's own interpretation of Vedanta, remain intact.
+The exposition of the "Gurus," and apparently Vivekananda's own interpretation of Vedanta, remain intact and free from criticism.

 The contrast between the "Guru" and the "Pundit" in Vivekananda's writings is closely related to another theme, the contrast between "book learning" and "experience."
 This distinction sheds light on how Vivekananda understands the distinction between the "Guru" and the "Pundit."
 In the following passage Vivekananda combines the two dichotomies and forms a contrast between knowledge derived from books, which "serves the intellect," and esoteric initiation from the Guru, which "serves the spirit."

-It is not clear what Vivekananda means by "action" in the above passage, but the reference here to "spirit" and its apparent association with action suggests that Vivekananda has conflated two senses of the term "spirit" -- one having to do with "pure consciousness" (chit; chaitanya), which transcends the intellect in Advaita, and another having to do with inspiration, will and vitality.
-In any case, the reference to "action" here resonates with Vivekananda's notion of a "practical Vedanta," which we will discuss below.
+It is not clear what Vivekananda means by "action" in the above passage, but the reference here to "spirit" and its apparent association with action suggests that Vivekananda has conflated two senses of the term "spirit" -- one having to do with consciousness (chit; chaitanya), which transcends the intellect in Advaita, and another having to do with inspiration, will, and vitality.
+In any case, the reference to "action" here resonates with, and may very well refer to, Vivekananda's notion of a "practical Vedanta," which we will discuss in Part III.

 II.
 Book-learning vs. Realization